 Conficker

-If there is a loophole in the system somewhere later it will undoubtedly be exploited.
-Conficker, Downup, Downadup, Kido – these are all the names of computer viruses that appeared on the Internet in 2008. system.
+There is a loophole in the system somewhere later it undoubtedly exploiting.
+Conficker, Downup, Downadup, and Kido, are all names of computer viruses.
+That hit the Web in 2008 system.
 These techniques included copying to shared folders and using the AutoRun utility for removable media.

-Once a computer was infected, Conficker would disable Windows system security services and automatic backup settings, delete restore points, and make security-related websites inaccessible.
+Once a computer has infected, Conficker disables Windows system security services and automatic backup settings, deletes restore points, and makes security-related websites inaccessible.
 Despite its wide distribution and the hassle of getting rid of it, the worm itself did not cause much damage.

 What is the Conficker?